US, N. Korean negotiators to meet again before 2nd summit

 SEOUL, South Korea – The top U.S. envoy for North Korea returned from three days of talks in Pyongyang and will meet again with his North Korean counterpart before the second summit between President Donald Trump and North Korean leader Kim Jong Un in Hanoi later this month, the U.S. State Department said.

-Stephen Biegun, the U.S. special representative for North Korea, landed at a U.S. air base south of Seoul on Friday evening.
-He is expected to brief South Korean officials about his visit to North Korea over the weekend.
+Stephen Biegun, the U.S. special representative for North Korea, met with South Korean Foreign Minister Kang Kyung-wha and Seoul's chief nuclear envoy Lee Do-hoon on Saturday to brief them on his negotiations with North Korea.

+"Our discussions were productive," Biegun said while meeting Kang.
+"President is very much looking forward to taking next steps.
+We have some hard work to do with DPRK between now and then.
+I am confident if both sides stay committed we can make real progress here," he said, referring to North Korea by its formal name, the Democratic People's Republic of Korea.

-Biegun and Kim Hyok Chol, North Korea's special representative for U.S. affairs, discussed "advancing Trump and Kim's Singapore summit commitments of complete denuclearization, transforming U.S.-DPRK relations, and building a lasting peace on the Korean Peninsula," the State Department said in a statement.
+In Pyongyang, Biegun and Kim Hyok Chol, North Korea's special representative for U.S. affairs, discussed "advancing Trump and Kim's Singapore summit commitments of complete denuclearization, transforming U.S.-DPRK relations, and building a lasting peace on the Korean Peninsula," the State Department said in a statement.

 It said that Biegun and Kim agreed to meet again before the leaders' second summit, scheduled for Feb.
 27-28 in Hanoi, Vietnam.
 Trump tweeted the venue on Friday in Washington, saying Biegun had just left North Korea after a "productive meeting" on the summit.